Power Supplies

 The History of Power Supplies

 The power supply industry emerged in the 1920s, initially providing energy for commercial and household radios.
 By 1929, engineers had integrated power supply units directly into radio designs, paving the way for more efficient and self-contained systems.
 Throughout the 1930s and 1940s, vacuum tube linear regulators became the standard for power control.
-These early regulators, while effective, posed significant risks due to the extreme heat they generated—glass tubes would glow red and even melt under prolonged use.
+These early regulators, while effective, posed risks due to the extreme heat they generated—glass tubes would glow red and even melt under prolonged use.

 The 1950s introduced a transformative breakthrough with the development of transistors.
 First perfected in 1947 at Bell Labs, transistors quickly replaced vacuum tubes, offering a more compact, efficient, and safer alternative.
 However, early transistors were limited to low and medium voltage applications, prompting engineers in the 1960s to develop magnetic amplifiers (mag-amps), which strengthened small electrical signals and remained in use through the 1980s and 1990s.